element-hq/element-web/docs/review.md

 * Take the time to thank and point out good code changes
 * Using softer language like "please" and "what do you think?" goes a long way towards making others feel like colleagues working towards a common goal
+* Authors should link to other layers of their PR in their PR before requesting review.
+Reviewers might be coming from different places and could miss other required PRs.

 ### Workflow